aprilspeight/mrtk-bot-integration/README.md

 2. Unzip the package.
 3. Create a new Unity project.
 4. [Configure Unity for Windows Mixed Reality development](https://aka.ms/learn-mrtk-unity).
-5. Configure the Publishing capabilities: Internet Client, Internet Client Service, Private Network Server, Microphone.
+5. Configure the Publishing capabilities: Internet Client, Internet Client Service, Private Network Client Server, Microphone.
 6. Import the Cognitive Services Speech SDK.
 7. Import TMP essential resources
 8. Import the Mixed Reality Toolkit Foundation package.
 After import, in the MRTK Project Configurator window, select **MS HRTF Spatializer** for the **Spatializer Plugin**.
 Next, apply the default settings in the **MRTK Project Configurator**.
 Finally, add MRTK to scene and configure.
-9. Open the sample_spatial_awareness (Project panel > Assets > Scenes > sample_spatial_awareness)
+9. Open the sample_bot_integration scene (Project panel > Assets > Scenes > sample_bot_integration).
+10. In the Microphone object, enter your Subscription Key, Region, and Bot ID in the Bot(Script) component.
+11. Ensure that all objects are assigned to Listen Once Button (Microphone), Recognized Text (Recognixed Text), Error Text (Error), and State Indicator (Connection Status).
-10. Click the **play button** to enter play mode.
+12. Click the **play button** to enter play mode.

 Note: To simulate hand input, press the spacebar (right hand) and/or the left shift key (left hand).